PlaceOS/docs/how-to/location-services/area-management.md

 ### Location Data

-This binding has all the location data for a level (desks and wireless) Allowing for desk highlighting and a point cloud.
+This binding has all the location data for a level (desks and wireless).
+It allows for desk highlighting and a point cloud.

-The data returned doesn't include username, just MAC addresses where available and those MAC addresses can be resolved to a user via the `LocationServices` module.
+The data returned doesn't include usernames.
+It returns MAC addresses (if available) which can resolve to a user via the `LocationServices` module.

 ```yaml
 # The level id is the binding